Interdisciplinary Studies Major, B.A.–Cultural Studies

 Limited opportunities exist for internships and employment with the public radio and television stations in Chapel Hill and in the Research Triangle Park.

-Students are involved in adapting scripts, directing, and staging productions for the public.
+Students are involved in writing and adapting plays and screenplays, directing, and participating in staged productions for the public.
 Additionally, students often appear in regular performances sponsored by graduate students in the Department of Communication and in productions directed by faculty members.

 Student Television (STV)